Reform of Residential Leases in Luxembourg - Changes and Controversies

 The residential lease must now be in writing and contain a certain amount of information, under penalty of nullity.
 A verbal contract is no longer valid.

-This can initially penalize the imprudent tenant: if a written lease exists but does not meet the new legal requirements — under penalty of nullity — the landlord will more easily be able to obtain the tenant's eviction by invoking the nullity, without having to comply with the strict conditions provided in the case of a unilateral termination by the landlord.
+This can first penalize the imprudent tenant: if a written lease exists but does not meet the new legal requirements — under penalty of nullity — the landlord will more easily be able to obtain the tenant's eviction by invoking the nullity, without having to comply with the strict conditions provided in the case of a unilateral termination by the landlord.

 On the other hand, it sometimes happens that an owner lets a person live in an accommodation, sometimes even for years, but without a written contract.
 A frequently asked question in such cases is whether the contractual relationship between the parties should be legally classified as a residential lease or rather as a precarious occupation agreement, knowing that the latter type of contract does not offer special protection for the occupant.